xomon-xihau/ATG-NOTIFICATION/README.md

 # ATG-NOTIFICATION
 A notification sytem written in fish.
-It's notify  you the title of new chapter when its released.
+You will get notification if new chapter is released.